How exactly do you say happy Sunday in Italian?

 Buona domenica, Giorgio!
 Ci vediamo la prossima settimana!

-Now let’s see another way you can translate happy Sunday.
+Now let’s see another way to translate happy Sunday.

 Passa una buona domenica

-You can also say passa una buona domenica, literally meaning spend a nice Sunday in Italian.
-This is suitable to use with one person you are on familiar terms with.
+You can also say passa una buona domenica, which literally means spend a nice Sunday in Italian.
+This is appropriate to use with a person you are on familiar terms with.

 Passa una buona domenica!